-Solar Power: Electricity remains a major issue in the area.
-While basic lighting can be gotten through cheaply available panels, we need something stronger to power the office, internet, and refrigerators during outages.
+In 2019 we were able to secure excellent internet reception, which has dramatically reduced the office down-time.
+We also implemented basic solar lighting in all the houses.
+However, we still need something stronger to power the office, internet, and refrigerators during power outages, as well as solar heaters for hot water.
 Alternatives include stronger solar panels and batteries, or an inverter system that stores electricity when the power is on, and returns it to the system when it subsides.
-This project is expected to cost in the range of $15,000 to $20,000, depending on comprehensiveness of the setup.
+A robust system will cost about $10,000.